Busy. Please wait.

 🗑

 point at which a muscle attaches to the skin, a bone, or another muscle.
 The insertion attaches to the structure that will be moved by the contraction of the muscle.
-Insertions are usually connections of muscle via tendon to bone. insertion
+Insertions are usually connections of muscle via tendon to bone. show

 🗑